 Telemetry is an automated process that collects data at a remote point.
-We at Memgraph use telemetry data for the soul purpose of improving our products by focusing on areas that we believe are important to users.
-Telemetry is completely optional and can be fully disabled before starting the database.
+The only reason why Memgraph uses telemetry data is to improve its products by focusing on areas important to users.
+Memgraph fully understands the need for user privacy which is why the telemetry feature is completely optional and can be fully disabled before starting the database.

-While a Memgraph database instance is running and an open internet connection is available, the following data will be sent to and stored on our servers:
+While a Memgraph database instance is running and an open internet connection is available, the following data will be sent to and stored on Memgraph's servers.

 - CPU model

 - Memory information

 - Host OS

 Information about the clients: